ValentimSts/SO/p1/README.md

 - Added update log to README.md file
 - Added TODO's all over the code with commented code, to be reviewed
+- Changed the i_node parameters to use pointers.
+Changed methods accordingly (need to review tfs_read)

 ## J